xwang2775/LLM-as-a-Judge-Result/Haoyue/annotation_40_together.md

 - [ ] 6.
 History Error Accumulation
 - [ ] 7.
 Memory Limitation

 **Reasoning:** It explicitly notes that demographic and client metrics were omitted and that an unnecessary filter was added.
-This relates to subplanning and subgoals that do not align with the original objective, or to an intermediate action that is incorrect and diverges from the ultimate goal, or a forgetting issue caused by the large number of constraints in the original instructions.
+This relates to subplanning and subgoals that do not align with the original objective, or to an intermediate action that is incorrect and diverges from the ultimate goal, or a forgetting issue regarding the large number of constraints in the original instructions.

 ---